-Gene Ubriaco, who has been with the Wolves since the franchise’s inception in 1994, returns for his 17th season as the team’s director of hockey operations and fifth as senior advisor.
+Gene Ubriaco, who has been with the Wolves since the franchise’s inception in 1994, has served for the last 17 seasons as the team’s director of hockey operations and the last five as senior advisor.

-Ubriaco served as the Wolves first head coach and guided the expansion team to a 34-33-14 record and a berth in the Turner Cup playoffs.
+Ubriaco was hired as the Wolves first head coach and guided the expansion team to a 34-33-14 record and a berth in the Turner Cup playoffs.
 He compiled a 61-61-20 record with the Wolves during a three-year span, which included a two-game interim stint during the 1996-97 season.

 In 1988-89, Ubriaco moved on to the National Hockey League to coach the Pittsburgh Penguins.
 Under his tutelage, the Penguins shattered several team records and advanced to the Stanley Cup Playoffs after a seven-year absence.
 He posted a 50-47-9 record with Pittsburgh.
 Ubriaco gained international coaching experience by heading up the Italian Olympic Team during the 1992 Winter Games in Albertville, France.

 Ubriaco, who coached professionally for 26 seasons, has been honored as Coach of the Year in the United States Hockey League (1973-74), Eastern Hockey League (1979-80), Central Hockey League (1982-83), and American Hockey League (1983-84).

 The Sault Ste.
 Marie, Ontario, native also played professional hockey for 10 years.
 He recorded 162 goals, 258 assists, and 420 points in 456 AHL games spanning nine seasons, which included a career-high 42 goals and 86 points during the 1965-66 season with the Hershey Bears.